Contents

 • KOHO Mastercard

-When it comes to getting a credit card in Canada, some provinces and territories have a majority age of 18, while in other places, it’s 19.
+When it comes to getting a credit card in Canada, some provinces and territories set the age of majority at 18, while others set it at 19.
 Let’s take a look at which is which.
-Keep in mind that this is the age you need to reach in order to qualify for a credit card.
+Keep in mind that this is the age you need to reach to qualify for a credit card.

 Province/TerritoryAge of Majority